Christiaan Hendrik Persoon: Later years

-He moved to Paris in 1802, where he spent the rest of his life, renting an upper floor of a house in a poor part of town.
+He moved to Paris by 1803, where he spent the rest of his life, renting the upper floor of a house in a poor part of town.
 He was apparently unemployed, unmarried, poverty-stricken and a recluse, although he corresponded with botanists throughout Europe.
 Because of his financial difficulties, Persoon agreed to donate his herbarium to the House of Orange, in return for an adequate pension for life.